angela-d/abandoned-carts-opencart/CONTRIBUTING.md

+These are instructions for *you* to follow if you want to contribute; this extension is open source, so you are free to modify any part of it, so as long as your contribution is useful and fall within the suggested guidelines:

 ### If you are submitting code changes ###
 Submit a [pull request](../../pulls) - I will not merge code from issues attachments!